Skip to content

 Filters may be sent as form fields.
 Some integrations send repeated fields or array-style keys for multi-value filtering.

-Example single-filter POST request:
+Example exact raw-sector POST request:

 Terminal window